Clone the repo

 Clears stdout.

-Reads the value of line number index (starting at 0) of stdout.
+Reads and returns the value of line number index (starting at 0) of stdout.

 Overwrites the value of line number index (starting at 0) of stdout with value.